maroba/findiff/README.md

 d_dx.set_grid({0: {"h": dx, "periodic": True}})
 ```

-More examples can be found [here](https://maroba.github.io/findiff/examples.html) and in [this blog](https://medium.com/p/7e54132a73a3).
+More examples can be found in the [documentation](https://maroba.github.io/findiff/) and in [this blog](https://medium.com/p/7e54132a73a3).

 ### Accuracy Control